scalikejdbc/scalikejdbc-cookbook/en/02_quicktour.md

 This `apply()` method is a method to actually issue an SQL and cause side effects.
 It, therefore, needs a connection and session state of the DB by the `DBSession` type implicit parameter.

 Implicit parameters in Scala are passed as the last parameter list of a curried method.
-The definition of the `apply()` method in this example has a signature such as the following;
+The definition of the `apply()` method in this example has a signature such as the following:

     def apply()(implicit session: DBSession): Boolean